mettinoktay/Final_Thesis/README.md

 Is anyone reading this?
 Okay.

 Here is the bachelor thesis work of mine at Yıldız Technical University in İstanbul.
-I'm building a small scale wind turbine, and it's gonna be a darn good one.
+I'm building a small scale wind turbine and it's gonna be a darn good one.

+UPDATE 1: My turbine didn't work.
+Check the final report.